axelarnetwork/webdocs/docs/roles/node/keyring.md

 where *{CORE_VERSION}* is the release you are running on, such as *v0.10.6*.

-The `file` backend does not account for sessions.
-As a result, you must enter the password each time you access the keyring, which may occur multiple times in a single command resulting in repeated password prompts.

 :::tip

 A way around this is to use a bash script to set the `KEYRING_PASSWORD` and account for multiple